Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-\sskip \newsub Generators arose in the study of entropy in ergodic theory.
+Generators arose in the study of entropy in ergodic theory.
 Let $(X, \mu, T)$ be a dynamical system, i.e. $(X, \mu)$ is a standard probability space and $T$ is a Borel measure preserving automorphism of $X$.
-We can interpret the above game as follows: $X$ is the set of possible pictures of the world, $\I$ is an experiment that we are conducting and $T$ is the unit of time.
-Assume that $\I$ is finite (indeed, we want our experiment to have finitely many possible outcomes).
-Player I repeats the experiment every day and Player II tells its outcome.
-The goal is to find the true picture of the world (i.e. $x \in X$ that Player II has in mind) with probability $1$.
+We can interpret the above game as follows: \begin{itemize} \item $X$ is the set of possible pictures of the world, \item $\I$ is an experiment that Player I conducts, \item the point $x \in X$ that Player II chooses is the true picture of the world, \item $T$ is the unit of time. \end{itemize} Assume that $\I$ is finite (indeed, we want our experiment to have finitely many possible outcomes).
+Player I repeats the experiment every day (also going back in time) and Player II tells its outcome.
+The goal is to find the true picture of the world $x$ with probability $1$.
+This happens exactly when $\I$ is a generator $\mu$-a.e.